Why customer loyalty is different than customer satisfaction

 The other word threading its way throughout this entire article: EXPERIENCE.

-The customer experience is so tightly woven into the outcome of customer satisfaction and ultimately loyalty that we can’t wrap this up without at least touching on it.
+The customer experience is tightly woven into the outcome of customer satisfaction and ultimately loyalty.
+We can't discuss this topic without mentioning it.

-To define customer experience is simple: every interaction a customer has with your brand or company.
+Customer experience is simple.
+It's every interaction a customer has with your brand or company.
 It’s everything—even the things you can’t control.

 Customer satisfaction measures only one or a few of these interactions at a time (usually).
 Customer experience is harder to measure.
 This is almost an intangible that spans across all departments in an organization and sprawls out into the world.
 Their world.
 The customers’ world.